Full Metal Jacket Flat Nose Ammo: FMJ-FN Bullets Explained

 The full metal jacket flat nose (or FMJ-FN) is just as the name implies – a full metal jacketed bullet with a flat nose.
 This type of ammunition is popular among pistol shooters and is often sold on-site at shooting ranges, both indoor and outdoor.
 One of the main reasons the nose is flat is so you can more accurately gauge where the round lands on your targets.
 The diameter is much more pronounced when a target is hit, and some competitions prefer these over normal-style FMJ bullets.

-The flat nose is sometimes called "full metal case flat nose," which is essentially the same type of ammo.
+The flat nose bullet is sometimes called "full metal case flat nose" or "flat point," which is essentially the same type of ammo.
 If you can’t find something in FMJ, the FMC is always a comparable option.
 The most common caliber offered with the FMJ-FN is .40 S&W, but 9mm and .38 Special are fairly easy to find with this bullet as well.

 As with any ammo type, where you get it affects its materials and how it’s made.
 Every company has their own manufacturer that does things their own way, which results in a number of different name brands and ammo lines to choose from.

 The most basic full metal jacket bullet is lead coated in copper.
 Sometimes the base of the bullet is left open, and other times it is also coated, resulting in a TMJ-type bullet with a flat nose.
 Many things can be changed – including the lead, the exterior, and the addition and removal of other materials.
 Every change alters the way the bullet performs and what happens on impact with a target.
 The best rule is to select the ammo type that is best suited for the task at hand, and many types of FMJ-FN are designed for very specific uses.